Where to research the 2017 Georgia Elections (political candidates and ballot questions), with DeKalb county examples

-- Voter Guide: provided by the League of Women Voters (LWV) in partnership with the Atlanta Journal Constitution (AJC) (often later in the election season), gives you:
+- Voter Guide: provided by the League of Women Voters (LWV) in partnership with the Atlanta Journal Constitution (AJC) (information usually available towards the end of the election season), gives you:

 - A personalized, printable ballot of the exact offices, candidates, and referenda you will find on your upcoming ballot.